Greatest One-Hit Wonders: 1960

 A million-seller, “Don’t Go To Strangers” went to #5 on the R&B chart.
 It’s too bad that this lovely ballad was Etta Jones’s only hit.
 She was a talented jazz singer worthy of more commercial success.
 She recorded dozens of albums throughout her 50-year career, highlighted by a stellar run of LPs for Prestige from 1960 to 1965.
 She worked with such jazz greats as guitarist Kenny Burrell and saxophonist Oliver Nelson.

 1960 was a transition year in the music business.
 The Beatles would soon completely disrupt the industry and change dramatically the way music was recorded and marketed.
-Stay tuned to 360° for our look at the best one-hitters from 1970, in which we see the cultural impact of those changes.
+Stay tuned to 360°Sound, next up is our look at the best one-hitters from 1970, in which we see the cultural impact of those changes.